RootRabbitShellHopperInc/Writeups/CTF Writeups/THM - Easy Peasy.md

 Ladies and gentlemen, we have our password !

-Something I also noticed upon viewing teh source code for the page, was a locally stored jpeg file entitled "binarycodepixabay.jpg".
+Something I also noticed upon viewing the source code for the page, was a locally stored jpeg file entitled "binarycodepixabay.jpg".
 It's a shot in the dark, but we could run an autopsy on the metadata of this image and see what lies within.

+For some reason the actual autopsy application I couldn't get to run, so I installed a different program called stegseek that can more or less do what I was looking for.